-The Los Angeles County Development Authority (LACDA), formerly Community Development Commission of the County of Los Angeles, supports local economies in Los Angeles County by promoting business growth, and encouraging job creation and retention through programs such as neighborhood revitalization, business incubation, financial incentives, and commercial lending.
+The Los Angeles County Development Authority (LACDA), supports local economies in Los Angeles County by promoting business growth, and encouraging job creation and retention through programs such as neighborhood revitalization, business incubation, financial incentives, and commercial lending.
 If you are looking to sustain or expand your business, or make facade improvements to improve street visibility, the LACDA is your first stop.
 The LACDA has made over 270 small business loans which have created and retained over 3,500 jobs in Los Angeles County.

 LACDA has active business facade improvement programs which provide grants and technical services to assist with the improvement of building facades along designated commercial corridors in unincorporated communities.
 The program improves the appearance of buildings and entire commercial centers, which enhances a sense of place and makes these areas more inviting places to walk and shop.

 LACDA has launched an affordable and flexible business loan program to support and help stabilize businesses in the region.
 Loans range from $50,000 to $3 million.
 APPLICATIONS NOW CLOSED.

 LA County Disaster Help Center - For Business Owners